 Wowza Streaming Cloud creates the live stream and displays the Overview tab of the live stream detail page.
-You'll use the Connection Code that appears under the Video Snapshot when you configure the live application in Wowza Streaming Engine.
+You'll use the Connection Code that appears under the Video Snapshot when you configure a Live application in Wowza Streaming Engine.
 The Connection Code begins with a 0 when Wowza Streaming Cloud is configured to transcode and deliver your stream to viewers.

 Create a stream target to send a single-bitrate stream to Wowza Streaming Cloud

-After the live application is created in Wowza Streaming Engine, it must be configured to send the stream to Wowza Streaming Cloud.
+After creating a Live application in Wowza Streaming Engine, it must be configured to send the stream to Wowza Streaming Cloud.